-Heather Turney-Navaei heads up Transformational Innovation at Nationwide Insurance at the firm’s satellite office in in Atlanta.
-She spoke with CDX recently in a roundtable about how The Peachtree City is becoming an innovation hotbed.
+Heather Turney-Navaei heads up Transformational Innovation at Nationwide Insurance at the firm’s satellite office in Atlanta.
+She spoke with CDX recently about open innovation best practices, how the firm is driving human-centered innovation and her thought about the The Peachtree City as an innovation hotbed.

 Innovation Best Practices & Success Metrics

-The conversation turned to best practices for managing successful innovation initiatives and groups.
-Turney-Navaei noted that Nationwide is a “mutual,” so a company privately owned by its policyholders, with a commitment to innovation that has been set and reinforced by the CEO and the Board.
-“We have very clear and strong support from the top, which has given our teams autonomy and the responsibility to act and think like a start-up and solve needs for our customers,” she said.
+The conversation turned to innovation best practices and Turney-Navaei noted that a commitment to innovation that has been set and reinforced by the CEO and the Board.
+“We have very clear and strong support from the top, which has given our teams autonomy and the responsibility to act and think like a start-up and solve needs for our customers,” she noted.
 Now the company is approaching its centennial anniversary, and it is very focused on “expanding its vision of protection.”
-At a more tactical level, Turney-Navaei said she and her innovation cohorts leverage design thinking to create new product and solve customer needs.
+At a more tactical level, Turney-Navaei said she and her colleagues leverage design thinking to create new products and services and solve customer needs.
 And the Atlanta innovation office has created multiple products that are already in the market.

 What types of success metrics are employed for the company’s broader innovation efforts?
 Turney-Navaei was clear: “We are measured by two things.
 Can we meet the desirability vision for our consumers?
-And are we getting users into our products?…So it really is focused on customer acquisition and can we build something that can scale and have a meaningful impact on the consumer and our bottom line.”
+And are we getting users into our products?
+Our focus is on customer acquisition and we always are asking if we build something that can scale and have a meaningful impact on the consumer and our bottom line.”